IvonneConde/IvonneConde/README.md

 # 💫 About Me:
-👋 Hi there!
-I'm Ivonne, a passionate web developer with a deep love for programming and a strong background in wellness and alternative health.
-Currently, I'm actively seeking new opportunities and exploring various courses to broaden my skills in different languages and technologies.<br>
+👋 Hey there!
+My name is Ivonne.
+I'm a web developer whos really passionate, about programming.
+I also have a background in health and wellness.
+Now I'm actively looking for opportunities and exploring different courses to expand my skills in various languages and technologies.<br>

-🌱 I'm currently learning and honing my skills in **React** and **Node.js**.<br>
+🌱 I'm currently focusing on learning **React** and **Node.js** trying to improve my proficiency in these areas.<br>

-💼 Previously, I worked at Laboratoria as a Front-End Developer, and now I'm excited to continue growing and contributing to new projects.<br>
+💼 In the past I worked as a Front End Developer at Laboratoria.
+Now I'm super excited to continue growing and contributing to projects.<br>

-🚀 I'm open to collaborations and new experiences!
-Let's talk about web development, technology, or any interesting projects.
-If you have any questions or suggestions, please feel free to get in touch. <br><br>
+🚀 I'm always open, to collaborations and new experiences!
+Lets chat about web development, technology or any exciting projects you might have.
+Feel free to reach out if you have any questions or suggestions.<br><br>